cjs2094/ENF_extraction_from_images/README.md

 ## Usage
 * For the dataset used in the paper, open each script file named `'main2_fig11_drawRocCurves.m'`, `'main3_fig6a_examEntropyChange.m'`, `'main4_fig15a_drawErrSurf_avgcols_slopeIntercept.m'`, `'main4_fig15b_drawErrSurf_avgcols_twoPoint.m'`, and `'main5_fig8_genHistsForEstimates.m'` and run sequentially each section divided by %%
+   * `'main2_fig11_drawRocCurves.m'` draws roc curves for the first and second-level decisions
+   * `'main3_fig6a_examEntropyChange.m'` generates a histogram of column's entropy increase due to ENF trace embedding
+   * `'main4_fig15a_drawErrSurf_avgcols_slopeIntercept.m'` generates error surfaces of a pair of search variables when B(i) is parameterized in the slope-intercept form
+   * `'main4_fig15b_drawErrSurf_avgcols_twoPoint.m'` generates error surfaces of a pair of search variables when B(i) is parameterized in the two-point form
+   * `'main5_fig8_genHistsForEstimates.m'` generates histograms for estimates obtained from the entropy minimization

 ## README for folder `test_syn`:
 - Folder `raw_imgs` contains six template images.